ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

 ## Overview

-In this tutorial, you will learn how to take an existing template created by another community member in Core and create a script that alters the template to perform an action upon player interaction.
+In this tutorial, you will learn how to take an existing template created by another community member in Core and create a script that alters the template to perform an action when a player interacts with it.

 Together, we will create something that brightens every room: a light switch!